BluePenguin97/BP97---hub/README.md

 # BP97---hub
 This is where I shall be putting all of my pygane projects

+> done: set up the basics (imports and variables)
-> adding wallpaper to the screen and implementing my first pygame project Falling
+> doing: adding wallpaper to the screen and implementing my first pygame project Falling